CalderaWP/Caldera-Forms/readme.txt

 Create complex grid based, responsive forms easily with an easy to use drag and drop layout builder.

 == Description ==
-Caldera Forms is a free, simple form builder with a layout builder that enables you to create the format you want for your form.
-It is fully responsive and with form processors, it gives you flexibility to handle the form data how you need it.
+Caldera Forms is an easy to use free WordPress form builder with a layout builder that enables you to create the format you want for your form.
+It is fully responsive and with form processors, it gives you flexibility to handle the form data how you need it without needing a single line of code.

+Easy enough for everyday users to create forms, and powerful enough for php ninjas to extend.

-For issues and updates - Caldera Forms is on [GitHub](https://github.com/Desertsnowman/Caldera-Forms) Form Docs, Demos & Templates can be found on the docs site (work in progress) [Caldera Forms Docs](http://docs.calderaforms.com/)
+For issues and updates - Caldera Forms is on [GitHub](https://github.com/Desertsnowman/Caldera-Forms) Form Docs, Demos & Templates can be found on the docs site (work in progress) [Caldera Forms Documentation](http://docs.calderaforms.com/)

 = A Few Feature Highlights =
 * Responsive Grid design based on Bootstrap 3